|

 This Paperweight has a sample of a silicon ribbon used in IBM's chip manufacturing facility in East Fishkill, NJ.

-In 1993 IBM announced that they would be phasing out mass manufacturing of computer chips at it's East Fishkill, New York plant, and would instead use the plant exclusively for making packaging components that hold the chips.
+In 1993 IBM announced that they would be phasing out mass manufacturing of computer chips at it's East Fishkill, New York Fabrication plant (FAB), and would instead use the plant exclusively for making packaging components that hold the silicon chips.

-In 1993 IBM announced that they would be phasing out mass manufacturing of computer chips at it's East Fishkill, New York plant, and would instead use the plant exclusively for making packaging components that hold the chips.
+In 1993 IBM announced that they would be phasing out mass manufacturing of computer chips at it's East Fishkill, New York Fabrication plant (FAB), and would instead use the plant exclusively for making packaging components that hold the silicon chips.

 Sold